iampravinsubramaniyam/Portfolio/readme.md

-// This portfolio website is Devoloping by Pravinsubramaniyam
+// This portfolio website is Devoloped by Pravinsubramaniyam

 Tech Stack: HTML,CSS and Javascript..